2021 Kia K5 preview: Optima replacement arrives with fastback design, 290 horsepower

 2021 Kia K5

+The K5 looks very different to the Optima it replaces.
+Its fastback-style rear end looks a lot like the larger, rear-wheel-drive Kia Stinger, but unlike that sport sedan, the K5 has a trunk rather than a hatch.

+Like the exterior, the interior of the K5 also represents a major step up in style and quality over the Optima.
+The design is clearly influenced from the Stinger's cabin, with an aircraft-style shifter and even a flat-bottom steering wheel offered on some grades.

-For the infotainment, buyers can choose between 8.0- and 10.25-inch touchscreen displays.
-Apple CarPlay and Android Auto are included, and with the smaller infotainment screen the smartphone integration systems can be used wirelessly.
+For the infotainment, buyers can choose between 8.0- and 10.3-inch touchscreen displays.
+Apple CarPlay and Android Auto are included, although wireless smartphone software is only included on the smaller screen.
 A long list of electronic driver-assist features are offered, with automatic emergency braking with pedestrian detection included as standard.

 Production of the K5 for North America will he handled at Kia's plant in West Point, Georgia.
 The plant is where Kia built the Optima.